hyperpape/mako/readme.md

 ```

 ## Building
-The compiler requires Java 11.
-Builds with maven.
+The compiler requires Java 11, and builds with maven.
 The generated
 classes should work with Java 8.

 ## Mako, ByteBuddy and ASM